 This perspective involves building a more robust IT structure since regular system audits, performance monitoring, and maintenance activities will be added to the team’s regular tasks to ensure that systems are running efficiently and that there aren’t any potential crisis in the makings.
 By doing so, you’ll provide a more accurate, effective, and optimized support where the technology infrastructure works at its best.

-Generally speaking, there are two main approaches to IT support: proactive and reactive.
+Generally speaking, there are two main approaches to IT support: proactive IT support and reactive IT support.

 Identifying and acting before the appearance of IT issues has several benefits, including: